Wildhoney/EmberDroplet/README.md

 App.XDropletAreaComponent = Ember.Component.extend(Droplet.Area);
 ```

-Use as singular or in block form:
+Use as singular or in block form &mdash; `Droplet.Area` will create a `div` with the `droppable` class name for you to style accordingly:

 ```html
 {{x-droplet-area}}